rutrum/convert-case/README.md

     "2020-04-16_my_cat_cali".from_case(Case::Snake).to_case(Case::Title)
 );
 ```
 You can read the API documentation on [docs.rs](https://docs.rs/convert_case/) for a list of all features and read lots of examples.
-Bonus: this crate has _0 dependencies!_

 ## Command Line Utility `ccase`